Turtles are on the move this time of year, so keep a close eye out for them when you’re out driving (or riding in someone else’s car).

 If you spot a turtle who is injured and/or has been hit by a car, please don’t assume he or she is dead!

 Turtles have slow metabolisms and can suffer for days, even weeks, before dying.
 Test for a reaction by pinching a back toe, or very gently touching the corner of turtle’s eye lid (if possible).
 Injured turtles must be contained and transported to a vet or animal shelter right away where they could be treated or humanely euthanized to end their suffering.

-This photo is graphic, but it illustrates how important it is that you stop and check on turtles who have been hit.
+These photos are graphic, but they illustrate how important it is that you stop and check on turtles who have been hit.
 Turtles that are hit by cars are probably still alive and suffering badly.
-This turtle was still alive when PETA’s Community Animal Project found him:
+These turtles were still alive when people found them: